Difference between Manual VS Automated Backtesting: Which one is Right for you.

 So for the example above, to explore possibilities for greater flexibility, you run multiple backtests with different modifications:

-One with entry on crossover above the 20-day MA instead of the 50-day MA and another with additional confirmation like the candle close rule you identified during manual analysis.
+One with an entry on crossover above the 20-day MA instead of the 50-day MA and another with additional confirmation like the candle close rule you identified during manual analysis.

 Additional Differences: